iamcommee/ci3-sql-server/README.md

 docker-compose up
 ```

-If you are using macOS with m1, please enable this feature on docker [(fix m1 issue)](https://github.com/microsoft/mssql-docker/issues/668#issuecomment-1532668362).
+If you are using macOS with m1, please enable this feature on docker [(fix m1 issue)](https://github.com/microsoft/mssql-docker/issues/668#issuecomment-1532668362) and use this command instead.

 ```
  docker-compose -f .docker-compose-mac-m1.yml up